Edition: June 2019

 XI.
 Impossibility; Adjustment

 - Insofar as the supply should be impossible, the Client shall be entitled to demand compensation, unless the Supplier is not responsible for the impossibility.
-However the Client’s right to compensation shall be restricted to 10% of the value of the respective part of the delivery, which could not be taken into the relevant operation as a result of the impossibility.
+However the Client’s right to compensation shall be restricted to the foreseeable damages typical for this type of contracts.
+This limitation does not apply to damages arising from injury to life, body or health, which result from any negligent or intentional violation of obligations by us, our legal representatives or our vicarious agents.
+Likewise, the limitation of liability does not apply for other damage arising from an intentional or grossly negligent breach of duty by us, our legal representatives or our vicarious agents.
 This restriction shall not insofar be applicable in cases of intent, gross negligence or of compulsory liability owing to injury to life, body or health; an alteration of the evidence to the disadvantage of the Client is not linked to this.
 The right of the Client to withdraw from the Contract remains unaffected.

 - Insofar as unforeseeable events in the sense of Art.
 V Subsection 2 should considerably alter the economic significance or the content of the supply or have a considerable effect on the Supplier’s operations; the Contract shall be appropriately adapted taking good faith into consideration.
 Insofar as this should not be economically tenable, the Supplier shall be entitled to withdraw from the Contract.
 Should he wish to exercise this right to withdraw, he shall notify the Client immediately on gaining awareness of the consequences of the event and to be precise even then if in the first instance an extended delivery time had been agreed with the Client.